mongodb/docs/source/includes/fact-index-rolling-build.rst

 .. note::

+   :manual:`Unique
+   </reference/method/db.collection.createIndex#options-for-all-index-types>`
-   The following :manual:`index options
+   :manual:`index options
    </reference/method/db.collection.createIndex/#options>` are
-   incompatible with building indexes in a rolling fashion:

-   - :manual:`unique
-     </reference/method/db.collection.createIndex#options-for-all-index-types>`

-   - :manual:`storageEngine
-     </reference/method/db.collection.createIndex#options-for-all-index-types>`

-   - :manual:`textIndexVersion
-     </reference/method/db.collection.createIndex#options-for-text-indexes>`

-   - :manual:`2dsphereIndexVersion
-     </reference/method/db.collection.createIndex#options-for-2d-indexes>`

-   If you specify any of these options in the :guilabel:`Options` pane,
-   |service| rejects your configuration with an error message.
+   incompatible with building indexes in a rolling fashion.
+If you specify ``unique`` in the :guilabel:`Options` pane, |service| rejects your configuration with an error message.